wanchain/iwan-js-sdk/README.md

 npm install --save iwan-sdk
 ```
 ## Config
-After installation, you can use the iWan SDK to connect iWan RPC server to do something like `getBalance`, you can do so by either the default config or by passing the config directly.
+After installation, the iWan SDK can be used to connect to the iWan RPC server to call a method such as `getBalance`.
+The default config can be used or custom config parameters can be passed using the `option` object.
 ```bash
 const iWanClient = require('iwan-sdk');
 ```
-Use SDK by default, it will connect `api.wanchain.org`
+By default the SDK will connect to `api.wanchain.org`
 ```bash
 let apiClient = new iWanClient(YourApiKey, YourSecretKey);

 ```
-You can also specify other URL.
+You can also specify a different URL in the `option` object.
 ```bash
 let option = {
       url:"apitest.wanchain.org",